MysteryPancake/Houdini-OpenCL/README.md

 ## Weaknesses

-OpenCL is painful to use and it's easy to cause memory leaks and crash Houdini if you don't know programming.
+OpenCL is painful to use.
+It's easy to cause memory leaks and crash Houdini if you don't know programming.
 For this reason, you should only use OpenCL when absolutely necessary.

 It's is intended for low-level data processing, so it's missing high-level functions like `intersect()` and `xyzdist()` [(though I'm working on this)](https://github.com/MysteryPancake/Houdini-Fun/blob/main/Primuv_Xyzdist.md).
 It only supports basic operations like reads, writes and math.